In my previous post Are developers like instrument players? I have posed a concluding question “Are developers paid only to write the code?”

 - We idolize and idealize the “passionate about code” developer.
 (I dare to say it is more “addicted to code”).

-Then we expect that the developer, spending months days nights and weekends of education writing code, will suddenly code only 20% of his time, now focusing on debugging, meetings, documentation and environment issues.
+Then we expect that the developer, spending months days nights and weekends of education about code, will suddenly code only 20% of his time, now focusing on debugging, meetings, documentation and environment issues.

 The flow of satisfaction

 Why “just coding” seems like the best job possible?
 Because it is a really satisfying thing to do.

 Writing e-mails, drawing diagrams, sitting on meetings, configuring a firewall for the build server – something opposite.

 “Flow state”, “The zone”, brings satisfaction to the developer.
 If you code, you most likely already know that state.

 You can read more about those concepts on: